 We hope you'll soon be passing out our current issue, which includes your excellent and thorough review of the late Israeli Prime Minister Yitzhak Shamir's terrorist and obstructionist past (see p.
 22).

-Our July 23 action alert "Will this be the beginning?" features a photograph of the billboard, and a link to a local news report on reaction to the one in the White Plains, NY commuter train station and an interview with Washington Report reader and supporter Henry Clifford, whose project this was.
+Our July 23 action alert "Will this be the beginning?" features a photograph of the billboard, and a link to a local news report on reaction to the one in the White Plains, NY commuter train station and an interview with Washington Report on Middle East Affairs, reader and supporter Henry Clifford, whose project this was.
 (To sign up to receive our action alerts, visit our Web site, <www.wrmea.org> and, under "Resources," join our e-mail list.)
-We used the same series of maps to illustrate two views on "Acknowledging Israel's Right to Exist" (see March 2007 Washington Report, p.
+We used the same series of maps to illustrate two views on "Acknowledging Israel's Right to Exist" (see March 2007 Washington Report on Middle East Affairs, p.
 17).

 Warmth and Commonality